amkCha/aztec-demo-on-your-own-node/README.md

 yarn run compile
 yarn run build:artifacts
 ```
-Will generate JSON artifacts for the contracts in `AZTEC/packages/contract-artifacts/artifacts/`
+Outputs the JSON artifacts for the contracts in `AZTEC/packages/contract-artifacts/artifacts/`

+## License

+This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details